First Day of Work & Tips for Success

 Be excellent at the job you have right now

 It takes time to work your way up to your dream job.
 To get there, you need to prove that you have what it takes – and often, this will occur in other types of roles.
 By doing a great job at the one you’re currently in, you’re not only building the experience that you need, but also solidifying professional references that you can use to get closer to your career goals.
-Showing you can handle the work can lead to additional projects or more complex tasks.
+Showing you can handle the work you've been given can lead to additional projects or more complex tasks.

-Ask questions + Take notes
+Ask questions + take notes

 Employers tell us that the best co-op students aren’t afraid to ask thoughtful questions or take initiative to propose solutions to challenges that they encounter.
 By asking questions and taking note of the answers, you’ll show that you’re engaged in your work and you want to learn more about your job and how it fits into the bigger operational picture.
 This makes you a better employee!